Remote Authentication

 Ensure Elector IDs Are Properly Configured in Any Elector List

-With Remote Authentication, it is imperative that electors have a properly configured Elector ID.
-Depending on the technology used, and the unique identifier or attribute for each elector passed from your organization’s system to the Voting System, an Elector ID may have different forms from organization to organization.
+With remote authentication, it is imperative that electors have a properly configured Elector ID.
+Depending on the technology used, and the unique identifier or attribute for each elector passed from your organization’s system to the voting system, an Elector ID may have different forms from organization to organization.

 For example, an Elector ID could be configured as each elector’s full email address; or just the first part of the email address before the @ symbol; or perhaps a username; or user ID number; or something else entirely.